isomerpages/nhg-redcap/_about-redcap/Who can use NHG REDCap?.md

 </ul>
 <p></p>
 <h4><strong>External &amp; Non-NHG Persons</strong></h4>
-<p>Due to NHG cybersecurity policy restrictions, we are unable to provide
+<p>Due to NHG Health cybersecurity policy restrictions, we are unable to
-access to the NHG-REDCap system for External and Non-NHG persons.</p>
+provide access to the NHG-REDCap system for External and Non-NHG persons.</p>
 <p>If you are from another Singapore Public Healthcare Cluster(PHI) or Institution
 (ie: NUHS or Singhealth), we recommend that you check with your Cluster's Clinical Research Unit/Office to see how you can get access to your respective